Thier are various types of flooring are available in the market.

 The overall 40 mm thickness of the terrazzo floor consists of a 6 mm thick top layer of terrazzo and a 34 mm thick layer of cement concrete in the ratio of 1: 2: 4.

-This types of flooring are readily available in mountainous areas, so wood flooring becomes more economical in such areas, it is used for dancing halls, auditoriums, carpentry halls.
+Timber flooring are readily available in mountainous areas, so wood flooring becomes more economical and used for dancing halls, auditoriums, carpentry halls.

 Due to moist climatic conditions, moisture containment is largely considered in wood flooring.

-In this type of floor, the entire area of the ground under the floor is covered by a cement concrete bed of 150 mm in thickness.
+In these types of flooring, the entire area of the ground under the floor is covered by a cement concrete bed of 150 mm in thickness.

 A 150 mm thick layer of cement concrete is called site concrete or over side concrete.